phorton1/Arduino-libraries-myIOT/docs/wifi.md

 ![wifi6-network.jpg](images/wifi6-network.jpg)

-If you now double click on the device, the below WebUI should load into your default browser.
+If you now double click on the **testDevice icon**, the below WebUI should load into your default browser.

 If you right click on the icon, and go to the properties page, you will be able to see the IP address of the device.